-Back acne: How to get rid of back acne with treatment products that actually work
+How to get rid of back acne: The back acne products and treatments that actually work

-If you’re suffering from back acne, or “bacne”, there is a number of treatments that can make it better or get rid of it completely.
+If you’re suffering from back acne, or “bacne”, there is a number of products and treatments that can make it better, or get rid of it completely.
 We speak to an expert to find out more

 M any of us assume that acne is a condition that only affects us in our teenage years, however, it can last a lot longer.
-It’s possible to get spots, pimples, blackheads, and acne at any time during your adult life – even if you didn’t have them as a child.
+It’s possible to get spots, pimples, blackheads, and back acne at any time during your adult life – even if you didn’t have them as a child.

 Acne, and particularly back acne can occur at any time, and it can be tricky to get rid of if you’re not sure of the causes.

-To help get to the bottom of back acne causes and how to get rid of it, we spoke to Dr John Quinn, owner of Quinn Clinics.
-Dr Quinn has extensive experience of cosmetic and medical skincare treatments and waspreviously a national trainer for Allergan, the company that manufactures top brand anti-wrinkle injections and facial fillers products.
+Dr Quinn has extensive experience in cosmetic and medical skincare treatments and was previously a national trainer for Allergan, the company that manufactures top brand anti-wrinkle injections and facial fillers products.

 Back acne causes

 According to Dr Quinn, acne is a multifactorial condition.
 “The body’s immune system produces an inflammatory response to the bacteria living in the skin.
 P. acnes is the name of the bacteria and this predominantly grows in the sebaceous glands, which produce sebum or oil within the skin,” he told MBman.

 Back acne, like acne on your face, is a skin condition that can affect anyone of any age and can be hereditary.
 Hormones play a role in this. along with oil buildup on the skin. too.